microsoft/DeepSpeed/docs/_tutorials/onebit-adam.md

 Table 1.
 Fine-tuning configuration

-### Results for BingBertSQuAD Fine-tuning
+### 1.3 Results for BingBertSQuAD Fine-tuning

 The results are summarized in the table below.
 The total batch size is set to 96 and training is conducted on 32 GPUs for 2 epochs.
 A set of parameters (seeds and learning rates) were tried and the best ones were selected.
 We fixed the learning rate to 3e-5.
+The table below shows the F1 and the EM scores we achieved that are on-par or better than the [HuggingFace results](https://github.com/huggingface/transformers/tree/master/examples/question-answering).

 | Case        | Model                                 | Precision | EM    | F1    |
 | ----------- | ------------------------------------- | --------- | ----- | ----- |